Edwin Sherbon Hills

 Hills lectured at the university from 1932 to 1943 climbing the academic ranks from lecturer, senior lecturer to associate professor; he became a full professor and the Chair of the geology department in 1944, he held this position until 1971.
 He also involved in the university administration serving as Deputy Vice-Chancellor from 1962 to 1971.
 While at Melbourne his fields of research were broad encompassing Australian fossil fishes of the Upper Devonian and Cainozoic, physiography, hydrology, petrology and mineralogy of Victoria and economic geology.
 In addition to scientific papers and monographs, Hills produced three geology textbooks; Outlines of Structural Geology (first published in 1940), The Physiography of Victoria: an Introduction to Geomorphology (first published in 1940), Elements of Structural Geology (first published in 1963), each was reprinted into multiple editions.

 Hills was the founding chair of the Geological Society of Australia in 1951 and in the same year received the Bigsby Medal from Geological Society of London.
 In 1954 he was elected to the Royal Society and was a founding fellow of Australia's learned science organisation, the Australian Academy of Science.
 He served as a member of the UNESCO International Advisory Committee on Arid Zone Research and on numerous other advisory boards.
 For his contributions he was made a Commander of the Order of the British Empire in 1971.

+Legacy

+The E. S. Hills Medal is awarded by the Geological Society of Australia to recognise outstanding contributions to the field of geoscience.
+The medal is a testament to the achievements and dedication of individuals who have made significant impacts in the study and practice of geoscience.